ISO 9001 CERTIFIED QMS · UKAS-VERIFIED THIRD-PARTY TESTING · HPLC-VERIFIED PER BATCH

 Are peptides legal to buy in Ireland?

 Yes, for in-vitro laboratory research purposes.
-Research peptides that are not classified as controlled substances or licensed medicines can be legally purchased by qualified researchers for documented scientific research.
-They cannot be purchased for personal use or human administration.
+Research peptides that aren’t classified as controlled substances or licensed medicines can be legally purchased by qualified researchers for documented scientific research.
+They can’t be purchased for personal use or human administration.

 Is BPC-157 legal in Ireland?

-BPC-157 is not a scheduled controlled substance under Irish law and is not a licensed medicine.
+BPC-157 isn’t a scheduled controlled substance under Irish law and isn’t a licensed medicine.
 It is legal to purchase for laboratory research.
-It cannot be sold for or used in human administration outside of an authorised clinical context.
+It can’t be sold for or used in human administration outside of an authorised clinical context.
 See our full BPC-157 Ireland research reference.

 Do I need a licence to buy research peptides in Ireland?

-There is no specific purchase licence required for research peptides that are not controlled substances.
+There is no specific purchase licence required for research peptides that aren’t controlled substances.
 However, they should be purchased by or on behalf of a recognised research institution and used within a documented research programme.

 What is the HPRA?